KBNLwikimedia/SDoC/wmc-category-depicts-extractor/README.md

-# Wikimedia Commons category depicts (P180) extractor
+# Wikimedia Commons category Depicts (P180) extractor

 *Lists all things depicted in all images in a Wikimedia Commons category*